MtBlue81/sansan-client-app/README.md

 List the business cards you have registered in Sansan.

 ## Install
-- Download release package.(for Mac only)
+- Download release package.(Mac/Win)
   https://github.com/MtBlue81/sansan-client-app/releases
-- Set it as a permitted app or right-click to open it.
+- Set it as a permitted app or right-click to open it on Mac.

 ## Development
 Clone the repo and install dependencies: